-Basically for purposes of Connecting responses it's good to ask: "How does this apply to my life experience, the experience of those I know well, and my experience in human to my life experience, the experience of those I know well, and my experience in human relationships, and how does it relate to what I already know?"
-Obviously, you can use personal anecdotes in Connecting responses.
+Basically for reading responses it's good to ask: "How does this apply to my life experience, the experience of those I know well, and my experience in human interactions, and how does it relate to what I already know?"
+You are free to use personal anecdotes in reading responses.
 It is often useful to compare two people, or two times or situations or emotions; you need not focus on just one.